-The objective of crafting the alternative futures was to group the current and potential range of trends and scenarios identified in Chapter 1 to identify the following:
+The objective of crafting alternative futures is to group the current and potential range of trends and scenarios described in Chapter 1 to identify the following:

-- a.
-A range of cumulative impacts on the operation of the transportation system and the demands placed upon it; - b.
-The frequency of non-recurring congestion; - c.
-The priorities likely to be placed on mitigating such congestion; - d.
-The technologies that may exacerbate the problem or facilitate effective responses to it; and - e.
-The broader social, environmental, and contexts within which the future transportation system is managed.
+- A range of cumulative impacts on the operation of the transportation system and the demands placed on it; - Frequency of nonrecurring congestion; - Priorities likely to be placed on mitigating such congestion; - Technologies that may either exacerbate the problem or facilitate effective responses to it; and - Broader social and environmental contexts within which the future transportation system is managed.

-These alternative futures are not forecasts but rather are a mechanism for bounding the trends that might impact congestion and reliability.
+These alternative futures are not forecasts but rather an attempt to bound the trends that might affect congestion and reliability.
 To capture the range of possible impacts, these trends were combined to produce a set of three possible future scenarios:

-- Alternative Future 1: The Optimistic Scenario - Alternative Future 2: The Mediocre Scenario - Alternative Future 3: The Pessimistic Scenario
+- Alternative 1: The Optimistic Scenario;

+- Alternative 2: The Mediocre Scenario; and

+- Alternative 3: The Pessimistic Scenario.

-Global climate change, economy, and energy were considered to be the defining variables within each alternative scenario.
-The first alternative (the optimistic scenario) features minimal change in severe weather events, strong economic growth (including rapid technology innovation), and stable energy prices.
-The second alternative features typical (historical) weather-related events, moderate economic growth and advancement in technology, and some increases in energy prices.
-The third alternative describes a future that brings an increase in severe weather, continued economic contraction coupled with little technology growth, and escalating energy costs.
+Global climate change, the economy, and energy were considered to be the defining variables within each alternative scenario.
+The first alternative (Optimistic Scenario) features minimal change in severe weather events, strong economic growth (including rapid technology innovation), and stable energy prices.
+The second alternative (Mediocre Scenario) features typical (historical) weather-related events, moderate economic growth and advancement in technology, and some increases in energy prices.
+The third alternative (Pessimistic Scenario) describes a future that brings an increase in severe weather, continued economic contraction coupled with little technology growth, and escalating energy costs.
 For each of the alternative scenarios, likely influences on the other known trends and on the operation of the transportation system and travel behavior are described.
 In addition, the potential effects of these trends on the sources of congestion are noted.

-As the future gets closer, the attributes of the highway system naturally become clearer and strategies can be adapted to meet more specific challenges and needs.
-The immediate task is to develop the strategies and treatments (in the context of a Concept of Operations) that can be used to assure the satisfactory performance of the transportation system under any and all of these possible outcomes.
+As the future gets closer, the attributes of the highway system naturally become clearer, and strategies can be adapted to meet more-specific challenges and needs.
+The immediate task is to develop the strategies and treatments (in the context of a concept of operations) that can be used to ensure the satisfactory performance of the transportation system under any and all of these possible outcomes.